FilipaRamos/Light-Image-Captioning/README.md

 In order to prepare the data for testing the models, the Flickr 8k dataset must be downloaded into `data`.
 Download [Flick8k_Dataset](https://github.com/jbrownlee/Datasets/releases/download/Flickr8k/Flickr8k_Dataset.zip) and [Flickr8k_Text](https://github.com/jbrownlee/Datasets/releases/download/Flickr8k/Flickr8k_text.zip).
 Extract the zips in the `data` folder.

-For COCO, we keep a separate folder named data-coco.
+For COCO, we keep a separate folder named `data-coco`.
 Download and extract [COCO_Train](http://images.cocodataset.org/zips/train2014.zip), [COCO_Val](http://images.cocodataset.org/zips/val2014.zip) to the aforementioned folder.
-For the karpathy splits, download [Karpathy Splits](http://cs.stanford.edu/people/karpathy/deepimagesent/caption_datasets.zip) and extract into data-coco/caption_dataset.
+For the karpathy splits, download [Karpathy Splits](http://cs.stanford.edu/people/karpathy/deepimagesent/caption_datasets.zip) and extract into `data-coco/caption_dataset`.

 And we are done!
 Refer to each folder's README for further instructions.